FAQ's About Community Living

 Q: Is there any way I can live outside of the residence hall if I am not yet 22 years of age?

 A: If you meet the criteria outlined in our policy you will be approved to live outside of the residence hall.
 Other than that, exceptions to our policy are not made and should not be requested by students or parents.
-Please note: single undergraduate students are eligible for community living at the beginning of the semester in which they turn 22.

 Q: I am a responsible student and mature enough to live on my own.
 Why am I being required to live in the residence hall?